Dr. Randolph Daniel Jr

 About Me

-I am a Professor in the anthropology department at East Carolina University where I have worked since 1996.
+I am a Professor Emeritus in the anthropology department.
+I worked at ECU from 1996 until my retirement in the fall of 2024.
+That span included a stint as department chair during the last 10 years or so of my tenure in the department.
 I received my Ph.D. in 1994 from the University of North Carolina at Chapel Hill.
+I am also the recipient of the 1999 C.B.
+Moore Award for Excellence in Archaeology by a Young Scholar in Southeastern Studies by the Lower Mississippi Survey & Peabody Museum, Harvard.
 My research interests include the archaeology of prehistoric hunter-gatherers in the Southeastern United States, particularly hunter-gatherer adaptations at the end of the last Ice Age.
 My methodological specializations include stone tool analysis, spatial analysis, and hunter-gatherer settlement systems.
-Publications related to that research have appeared in two books, several book chapters, and in journals including American Antiquity, Current Research in the Pleistocene, Southeastern Archaeology, and North Carolina Archaeology.
-I am also the recipient of the 1999 C.B.
-Moore Award for Excellence in Archaeology by a Young Scholar in Southeastern Studies by the Lower Mississippi Survey & Peabody Museum, Harvard.
+Publications related to that research have appeared in three books, several book chapters, and in journals including American Antiquity, Current Research in the Pleistocene, Southeastern Archaeology, and North Carolina Archaeology.
+I also enjoy public outreach regarding my research.
+Selected publications related to my research are listed below, some of which include students or former students who are now professional archaeologists.

 Selected Publications